Long Journey to Kalinga

 The way to the town of Luplupa from the main road is by crossing the hanging steel bridge.
 Crossing the hanging bridge under a dark sky was a little struggle yet exciting because we couldn’t see obviously what’s below us – and if there’s someone (or maybe something) coming towards us.
 We could only hear the raging river.
 The only light that guided us along the way was our flashlight from our mobile phones.
 The nearest light post was at the end of the bridge.

 Luplupa Riverside Inn was our humble abode while we were in Kalinga.
 Rate per night costs PHP 300 per person.
-We were greeted by Mang Johnny who is the caretaker of the guesthouse and Kuya Moises who will be our guide for our next day’s activities.
+Mang Johnny, the caretaker of the guesthouse welcomed us.
+He was with Kuya Moises who will be our guide for our next day’s activities.

 The guesthouse was our home for two nights.
 They also took care of all our meals while we were in the village.
 A meal costs PHP 100 per person, which was served a la home stay.